 CNN November 4, 2016

-The Prophet, as spokesperson for the Almighty, also made it more likely that rape would lead to pregnancy.
+The Prophet, as spokesperson for the Almighty, made it more likely that rape would lead to pregnancy.

 Narrated Abu Said Al-Khudri:

 that while he was sitting with Allah's Apostle he said, "O Allah's Apostle!
 We get female captives as our share of booty, and we are interested in their prices, what is your opinion about coitus interruptus?"

 The Prophet said, "Do you really do that?
 It is better for you not to do it.
 No soul that which Allah has destined to exist, but will surely come into existence."